rmuchow95/JavaScriptCalculator/SCRATCH.md

 ??

 Notes: 10/19
-//Got it to display 7, but when pressing \* and 7, it does not say 49, it concatenates--probably occurring within setInputValue function
+//Got it to display 7, but when pressing \* and 7, it does not say 49, it concatenates (to "37")--probably occurring within setInputValue function